 Reject from the 2 passes of Nano-Filtration will be brine with a TDS about 12% higher than the Salton Sea source water with a mix of salts including elevated concentrations of sulfate and magnesium compared to the Salton Sea.
 The NF reject will also be concentrated in a VTE/MED process, but only to 75% recovery of water because elevated sulfate and calcium will risk gypsum scaling, and substantial precipitation of suspended solids will occur above a 4:1 concentration factor.
-If brine concentration is done at all, scale will be controlled in the NF reject concentration process by the DSSE method that has been effective in evaporating Salton Sea brine to high concentration in testing done at the Salton Sea over the last several years.
-After removing the suspended solids, the concentrated NF reject brine should be well suited for use to rapidly create salt crust in evaporation ponds on the Salton Sea playa.
-About 75% of the water in the NF reject can be recovered as distilled water.
+Scale will be controlled in the NF reject concentration process by the DSSE method that has been effective in evaporating Salton Sea brine to high concentration in testing done at the Salton Sea over the last several years.
+After removing the suspended solids, the concentrated NF reject brine should be well suited for use in the bottom layer of a salinity gradient solar pond to directly collect and store solar heat for use as needed generating electricity or driving a thermal desalination process.
+About 75% of the water in the NF reject will be recovered as distilled water and the rest will go to the salinity gradient solar ponds as low evaporation loss playa coverage.